Extract Secure Data action

 2. On the Update Data design form, in the Name field, add a meaningful name to describe the item.

-3. Click the Add update statement button and select Phone Number.
+3. Click next to Update Statements and select Phone Number.

 4. In the Variable Name field, type the label to store the data and identify the variable on tasks.

-5. To assign a telephone number, do one of the following:
+5. To assign a telephone number, complete one of the following steps:

 1. In the Value To Assign field, leave the default tel: data type unchanged.